csurgay/ansible-training/exercises/05_Configuration/README.md

-# Exercise 5.
+# Section 5.
 Configuration

-### In this exercise the following subjects will be covered:
+### In this section the following subjects will be covered:

 1. Ansible Configuration (`ansible.cfg`)
 1. Location of `ansible.cfg`